Ribble Sportive Racing Black

 Cycling Plus Magazine ‘Bike of the Year’ Award winner.

-With a full, top-end carbon frameset, the Ribble Sportive Racing is a highly versatile road bike which is equally at home in challenging sportives and even some road racing.
+With a full carbon T700/T800 frameset, the Ribble Sportive Racing is a highly versatile road bike which is equally at home on challenging sportives and even some road racing.
 The Sportive Racing has already showed its class leading ability and value-for-money to win the Cycling Plus Magazine ‘Bike of the Year’ Award in the ‘Best Value’ category.

 Our Recommended Build